-Switch to the Tool parameters tab and select the SMAC050 - T3 End Mill BALL NOSE D 1.0 x 4.0 L tool.
+Switch to the Resource tab and select the SMAC050 - T4 EM Tool Assembly.
 This will convert the 1in bull nose end mill to a 1in ball nose end mill.

-Switch back to the Stategy parameters tab.
+Switch back to the Geometry tab.

 Unhide Line.1 from the stock material in the specification tree.
 This line will serve as an alternative view direction.